kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 I won't keep adding branches in my notes but you should get into this habit.
 Never work with new stuff in the master branch.
 Create a new branch and when you know it works and it is what you want.
 Add, commit and switch back to the master branch and merge your changes.

 ## Add images with Terminal
+In the root of every WordPress custom theme you need an image named `screenshot.png`.
+This image is what will be used to show a snapshot of what your custom theme looks like.

 **Question**